 - Bring a pan of lightly salted water to the boil.
 While that heats, heat the olive oil in a frying pan and add the bacon pieces.
 Fry gently until the bacon starts to crisp.

-- Blanch the Flower Sprouts in the boiled water for 3-4 minutes then remove them from the water with a spoon and keep warm.
+- Blanch the Kalettes in the boiled water for 3-4 minutes then remove them from the water with a spoon and keep warm.

-- Add the pasts to the water and simmer for 2-3 minutes before draining.
+- Add the pasta to the water and simmer for 2-3 minutes before draining.

 - Add the garlic and the butter to the bacon and fry until the butter begins to brown.

-- Then add the Flower Sprouts and the pasta and coat both well with butter.
+- Then add the Kalettes and the pasta and coat both well with butter.

 - Squeeze some lemon juice over the top and finished shaved or grated Parmesan Cheese.